gardener/documentation/website/documentation/getting-started/project/_index.md

 You can ask Gardener to use a specific namespace name in the project manifest but usually, this field should be left empty.
 The namespace then gets created automatically by Gardener's project-controller, with its name getting generated from the project's name, prefixed by "garden-".

 ResourceQuotas - if any - will be enforced on the project namespace.

+{{% alert color="info"  title="Quotas" %}}
+Since all Gardener resources are custom Kubernetes resources, the usual and well established concept of `resourceQuotas` in Kubernetes can also be applied to Gardener resources.
+With a `resourceQuota` that sets a hard limit on (e.g., `count/shoots.core.gardener.cloud`) you can restrict the number of shoot clusters that can be created in a project.
+{{% /alert %}}

 ## Service Accounts